laphrog/Cloaksocks/README.md

 docker run -d --name ck-server -p 443:443 -e BINDPORT='443' BYPASSUID='' PRIVATEKEY='' \
 ADMINUID='' -v ssvol:/app --restart unless-stopped freddykrum/cloaksocks:ck-server
 ```
 Then you should create the Cloak Client config yourself using the Supported Variables.
 Which is NOT recommended.
-(Use the damn script!)
+(Use the damn script!) <br />
 I might as well add a script to create the Client Configs separately but it's not available for now.

 # Supported Variables